rust-lang/rust/src/doc/tutorial.md

 ## Traits

-Within a generic function -- that is, a function parameterized by a type parameter, say, `T` -- the operations we can do on arguments of type `T` are quite limited.
+Within a generic function—that is, a function parameterized by a type parameter, say, `T`—the operations we can do on arguments of type `T` are quite limited.
 After all, since we don't know what type `T` will be instantiated with, we can't safely modify or query values of type `T`.
 This is where _traits_ come into play.
 Traits are Rust's